 Instructions to the editor: please make the following changes to the paragraph from P164L38 to P164L47 in the subclause 11.55.2.2 Setup exchange in 11bf D2.1 as shown below:

-The SBP initiator shall include one ISTA Availability Window element in the SBP request frame indicating its availability for SBP reporting report(s) when the SBP initiator does not request to be a sensing responder, and for TB sensing measurement exchange if the SBP initiator intends to be a sensing responder.
+The SBP initiator shall include one ISTA Availability Window element in the SBP request frame to indicate its availability for obtaining the SBP report(s) when the SBP initiator does not request to be a sensing responder, for obtaining the SBP report(s) and the TB sensing measurement exchange(s) when the SBP initiator requests to be a sensing responder.
 The periodicity of the sensing availability windows requested by the SBP initiator is expressed in units of 10 TUs in the Count field in the ISTA Availability Information field of the ISTA Availability Window element.
 The value of the Count field in the ISTA Availability Information field of the ISTA Availability Window element shall be a multiple of the Beacon Interval of the SBP responder in units of 10 TUs.
 The requested sensing measurement periodicity shall be the same as the requested periodicity of the sensing availability windows.

 CID 3515